north cascades & Mount Baker-Snoqualmie national forest

 Thunder Creek Trail

-Though the Thunder Creek Trail follows the river for over eight miles south into the North Cascades wilderness, the largest cedars and firs are located in the first two miles before the trail crosses the Thunder Creek to the first camp.
-Here, about one mile in, a grove of gigantic cedars grow in close proximity to the trail, dwarfing hikers and serving up some truly ancient old-growth.
-Visible are the large roots of a few trees perched on the hillsides that extend nearly all the way down to the trail.
-The path is fairly level so the area is accessible to people of all skill levels.
-This grove is a magnificent introduction to a backpacking trail, that if followed for miles, penetrates far into the forest.
+Though the Thunder Creek Trail follows the river for over eight miles south into the North Cascades wilderness, the largest cedars and firs are located in the first two miles, before the trail crosses Thunder Creek to the first camp.
+Here, about one mile in, a grove of gigantic cedars grows in close proximity to the trail, dwarfing hikers and offering some truly ancient old-growth.
+The large roots of a few trees perched on the hillsides are visible, extending nearly all the way down to the trail.
+The path is fairly level, making the area accessible to people of all skill levels.
+This grove is a magnificent introduction to a backpacking trail that, if followed for miles, penetrates far into the forest.

 IMG_0589.jpeg